Lumpy acrylic paint has its days. You shake and stir and shake some more, but most of it still stays lumpy.

 - Leaving your paint pot open.
 A common mistake.
 Storing acrylic paint in loose containers leads to lumps forming and chunky acrylic paint.
 Always use airtight containers.

-UPFRONT: How to Fix Lumpy Acrylic Paint?
-[10 Methods]
+How to Fix Lumpy Acrylic Paint?
+Key Takeaway

 10 Easy Ways To Fix Lumpy Acrylic Paint: